Let’s protect your fine art, antiquities and other prized belongings.

 In addition, you should consider coverage for:

-Floods and earthquakes: A basic plan usually excludes water backups, so make sure you have an all-risk policy that includes unlimited backup of sewers, drains and sump pumps.
+Floods and earthquakes: A basic plan usually excludes water backups, so make sure you have an all-risk policy that includes unlimited backup of sewers, drains and sump pumps, in the event of floods and earthquakes.

 Mold: If there’s flooding in your home, mold won’t be far behind — and it could seriously damage objects in your collection.
 All standard homeowner’s policies have limitations for mold, but extra coverage can be purchased.